berryhpf/cucumber/README.md

-I sued Cucumber-Java Skeleton as a started and left the original README if anyone is interested.
+I used Cucumber-Java Skeleton as a started and left the original README if anyone is interested.
 This uses the io.cucumber Java jars.

 # Cucumber-Java Skeleton